-Typically, familial cold autoinflammatory syndrome causes a cold-induced urticarial rash accompanied by fever and sometimes arthralgias.
+Typically, familial cold autoinflammatory syndrome (FCAS) causes a cold-induced urticarial rash accompanied by fever and sometimes arthralgias.
 The condition often appears in the first year of life.

-Muckle-Wells syndrome causes intermittent fevers, urticarial rash, joint pain, and progressive deafness; 25% of patients develop renal amyloidosis.
+Muckle-Wells syndrome (MWS) causes intermittent fevers, urticarial rash, joint pain, and progressive deafness; 25% of patients develop renal amyloidosis.